scifir/scifir-chemistry/TO-DO.md

 - **Number of TO-DOs:** 54

-## IMPORTANT (1)
+## IMPORTANT (2)

 - TODO: use molecule_literal where it's needed instead of another name for the respective variable
+- TODO: segmentation fault with some string constants in scifir-units

 ## ATOMS (17)

-- TODO: segmentation fault with some string constants

 - TODO: atom::get_molecular_geometry_angle() needs good the square_antipristamic and tricapped_trigonal_prismatic values
 - TODO: review all electrical classes, atom::get_lone_pairs() among others